eprints/eprints_ci/README.md

 * ```dummy.side.tmpl``` - Single dummy test for an EPrints repository.
 Useful for checking that CI environment can handle Selenium test results.
 * ```eprints34_pub.side.tmpl``` - All tests for a publication flavour EPrints repository.
 * ```eprints34_zero.side.tmpl``` - All tests for a no flavour (zero) EPrints repository.
+* ```test.yml``` Like the dummy test but intended as a scratchpad for debugging issues, (e.g. different behaviours between Selenium IDE on FireFox and the Selenium Side Runner.

 ### templates/